 Go Back to the Beginning

 Matthew McConaughey once said that “life is a flat circle.”
 Well, so are the best stories.
 Good endings will often take the reader back to where the story began.
-They tie everything up with a nice bow.
+Good writers have a way of tying everything up with a nice bow.

 Take Peter Jackson’s movie adaptation Tolkien’s Lord of the Rings.
 Our adventure begins in The Shire.
 Over the next three movies, we travel across Middle Earth, defeat Sauron, and destroy the One Ring.
 But in the end, we’re right back at The Shire where we started.

 Or how about Citizen Kane, one of the greatest films of all time.
 Also a great example of a nonlinear narrative.
 We start with the cryptic whisper of a dying man- “Rosebud.”
 We don’t discover the meaning of “Rosebud,” until the movie’s final frame- a huge emotional payoff.
 Connecting your story’s ending to it’s beginning will give your reader a satisfying sense of closure.

 Keep it Tight

 The final act of your story is not the place to introduce new characters, plot threads, or story arcs.
 The final act is about ending your story, so wrap up those plots, and kill those characters.

 Okay, you don’t have to kill all your characters.
 But remember final acts are like group therapy.
 They’re about one thing- resolving the conflict.
 A lot of new information will get in the way of that sweet, sweet resolution.

 Let the Hero Take the Wheel

 The final act of the story is about your protagonist finally taking charge of her situation.
 She may have been lost in the first act.
-Her friends may have saved her butt in the second act, but by the time of the climax, she needs to be kicking ass and taking names (but make it too easy for her).
+Her friends may have saved her butt in the second act, but by the time of the climax, she needs to be kicking but and taking names (but make it too easy).
 Point is, she should be the one doing the saving!

 Your hero should take the lead in the final act.
 Which brings me to my final tip…